Loader

 Dementia goes beyond forgetting things.
 Understanding changes in personality, addressing surroundings, and figuring out ways to preserve dignity and life quality are essential.
 Most types don't have a cure yet, but good management can make a big difference to everyone involved.

 Supporting loved ones with dementia creates a unique experience for families.
 The condition keeps progressing, which means they must adapt their expectations and approaches.
+Antara Memory Care, a NABH accredited facility, is filling this lacuna, delivering expert-led care that prioritises both safety and quality of life.
 The process can feel tough, but it is important to celebrate even the small wins along the way.
 A moment of recognition or a peaceful day are the most important achievements.

 Our ageing population makes dementia awareness more crucial every day.
 Only when we are willing to learn about this condition can we better support affected people and build a society that values and protects its vulnerable members.
 Dementia care goes beyond managing symptoms - it preserves humanity and connection during life's toughest chapter.